Ibukun1999/alx-system_engineering-devops/0x00-shell_basics/0x00-shell_basics/README.md

-Display the contents list of your current directory
+Write a script that prints the effective username of the current user.